-- 3. Inform- Use any means necessary to pass on real time information. - Can be derived from 911 calls - Give in plain language - Tell who you are - Explain what is happening active aggressor/active killer shooting on site - Describe where on campus and what room - Describe how shots fired/multiple-burst of shots fired, include type of weapon(s) - Include movements and actions of the suspect(s) if known - 4.
-Counter- This is the use of simple, proactive techniques should students and/or staff be confronted by the aggressor(s); counter techniques interrupt the violent actions of the suspect. - Anything can be a weapon - Throw things at the aggressor's head to disrupt their aim - Create as much noise as possible - Attack in a group (swarm) - Grab the aggressor's limbs and head and take them to the ground and hold them there - Fight dirty- bite, kick, scratch, gouge eyes, etc. - If you have control of the aggressor call 911 and tell the police your location and listen to their commands when officers arrive on scene - 5.
-Evacuate- Remove yourself from the danger zone as quickly as possible. - Decide if you can safely evacuate - Run in a zigzag pattern as fast as you can - Do not stop running until you are far away from the area - Bring something to throw with you in case you would encounter the aggressor(s) - Break out windows and attempt to quickly clear glass from the frame - Do not attempt to drive from the area
+- 3. Inform- Use any means necessary to pass on real time information. - Can be derived from 911 calls - Give in plain language - Identify yourself - Explain what is happening active aggressor/active killer shooting on site - Describe where on campus and what room - Describe how shots fired/multiple-burst of shots fired, include type of weapon(s) - Include movements and actions of the suspect(s) if known - 4.
+Counter- This is the use of simple, proactive techniques should students and/or staff be confronted by the aggressor(s); counter techniques interrupt the violent actions of the suspect. - Anything can be a weapon - Throw things at the aggressor's head to disrupt their aim - Create as much noise as possible - Attack in a group (swarm) - Grab the aggressor's limbs and head and take them to the ground and hold them there - Fight dirty- bite, kick, scratch, gouge eyes, etc. - If you have the aggressor under control call 911 and tell the police your location and listen to their commands when officers arrive on scene - 5.
+Evacuate- Remove yourself from the danger zone as quickly as possible. - Decide if you can safely evacuate - Run quickly in a zigzag pattern - Do not stop running until you are far away from the area - Bring something to throw with you in case you would encounter the aggressor(s) - Break out windows and attempt to quickly clear glass from the frame - Do not attempt to drive from the area